Sofirn SP40 Hammer rechargeable LED headlamp/pocket torch. 1200 lumens, advanced electronics, blinding value! Customer reviews

 To build a powerful headlamp involves a trade-off – a bigger battery means more run-time but also more weight, which may be less comfortable for some people.
 Smaller headlamps take smaller batteries, but this means they won’t run as long at the same brightness level.

-The gold standard is the 18650 rechargeable lithium ion (Li-Ion) battery but it can weigh up to 50 grams – about the same as the headlamp itself – while the half-length 16340 Li-Ion is half the size and weight but doesn't run as long on a charge.
+The gold standard is the 18650 rechargeable lithium ion (Li-Ion) battery but it can weigh up to 50 grams – about the same as the headlamp itself – while the half-length 18350 Li-Ion is half the size and weight, although it doesn't run as long on a charge.

 However the Hammer offers you the choice!
-It’s supplied with interchangeable battery tubes – one to hold an 18650 and another for the 16340, which cuts the weight of the complete light from 110g to 75g!
-Even with the 700mAh 16340 battery it will give you about 45 minutes on “high” and three hours on “medium”.
+It’s supplied with interchangeable battery tubes – one to hold an 18650 and another for an 18350 or 16340, which cuts the weight of the complete light from 110g to 75g!
+Even with the 700mAh 16340 battery you should get about 45 minutes on “high” and three hours on “medium”.